smashdevcode/getting-started-with-aspnet-core/notes.md

 You can also publishing your app for a specific platform Your output will include an exe and everything you need to run your app (including .NET Core itself)

 ### Publishing ASP.NET Core Applications

 https://channel9.msdn.com/Events/dotnetConf/2016/Publishing-ASPNET-Core-Applications

+How Visual Studio Publishing Works

+With ASP.NET 4.6...
+  Publishing was defined as a set of MSBuild tasks and targets To extend the publish process in any way you had to understand MSBuild

+For .NET Core, it was decided that they needed a simpler model

+Publishing from VS looks like...
+  Publish dialog
+  `dotnet build`
+  `dotnet publish`
+  PowerShell script

+The VS Publish dialog is not complete at this point More features are coming

+Two files are generated
+  The `.pubxml` file contains the properties that are passed to the PowerShell script The `.ps1` file is the PowerShell script

+The PowerShell script can be modified to your liking This wasn't possible with ASP.NET 4.6

+When you publish from VS...
+  You can see the two calls that VS makes to the command line in the Output window If you're creating your own build process, you can use the Output window content as a jumping off point